Kihumba/private-/D1/D1 Developer/Curriculum/18 - Stakeholder Management/README.md

 | How you say something is just as important as what you say | [ ] | [ ] |
 | | | |
 ---

+### Resources

+- [_Stakeholder Management_](https://app.pluralsight.com/library/courses/pmp-project-stakeholder-management)- PluralSight, from Project Manager course, don’t feel like you need to complete the full course, but some good insights in some of the videos
+- [_Engaging your Stakeholders_](https://app.pluralsight.com/library/courses/pgmp-engaging-stakeholders/table-of-contents)- PluralSight, starts off with identification of stakeholders and how to engage, good resource to use in conjunction with real world practice.